-The gardens of the Palais-Royal are like French people’s minds: at first glance they’re symmetrical, rational, organized… Cartesian.
-The palace itself is very homogeneous, like in Places des Vosges (check the Place des Vosges article) Everything looks in order.
-But after a while, you’ll notice a hint of anarchy, disorder, a laid back atmosphere, and sometimes even a big confusion!
+The gardens of the Palais-Royal in Paris are like some French people’s minds: at first glance, they’re symmetrical, rational, organized… Cartesian.
+The surrounding buildings are homogeneous, like in Places des Vosges.
+Everything looks in order.
+But after a while, you’ll notice a hint of anarchy, disorder, a laid-back atmosphere, and sometimes even a big confusion!

-More Parisian than neighbouring Jardin des Tuileries, also gorgeous but very busy and touristic, Palais-Royal is an excellent place to observe Paris’s bourgeoisie: on weekdays, young executives enjoying their lunchbreak mix with young nannies and their pushchairs, retired people cross-wording or simply observing life, and young schoolboys playing football and dirtying their uniform in the sandy ground… In the hot season and sunny weekends, you’ll see a more various and relaxed crowd, including lost or well-informed tourists.
+More Parisian than neighboring Jardin des Tuileries (also gorgeous but very busy and touristic), Palais-Royal is an excellent place to observe Paris’s upper classes: on weekdays, young executives enjoying their lunch break mix with young nannies and their pushchairs, retired people cross-wording or simply observing life, and young schoolboys playing football and dirtying their uniform in the sandy ground… In the hot season and on sunny weekends, you’ll see a more varied and relaxed crowd, including lost or well-informed tourists.

 I prefer the central pond, mostly for its great chairs (check the reclining chairs article).
 But the flowered areas with benches are also nice and quieter.
-Sometimes, exhibitions of contemporary sculptures are displayed in the gardens, adding a touch of anachronism in this once royal residence.
+Sometimes, exhibitions of contemporary sculptures are displayed in the gardens, adding a touch of anachronism to this once royal residence.
 In summer evenings it’s an excellent place to sip a bottle of wine, throw a picnic or play pétanque: the garden remains open until late.

 Have a look at the arcades too: its mixture of fashionable and kitschy stores (search the pipe shop and the military decorations and medals ones) perfectly illustrates the contrast between old-fashioned declining grandeur and modern vitality of Palais-Royal and its surroundings.